KelvinMarcondes/KelvinMarcondes/README.md

 <h3 align=center> About me:</h3>

-- Java developer at IBM with experience in technologies such as Spring Boot, Quarkus, Git and SQL.
+- Java developer JR at IBM with experience in technologies such as Spring Boot, Quarkus, Git and SQL.
 - Bachelor in Computer Science from the University of ABC and studying Systems Analysis and Development at the University of São Paulo.

 ##